 J. Douglas Way

-Emeritus Professor, Chemical and Biological Engineering
+Emeritus Professor of Chemical and Biological Engineering

 Douglas Way